 Who would have thought?!
 Although the brain represents only 2% of total body weight, it contains 20% of the body’s cholesterol.
-The brain is cholesterol-rich on purpose—because it needs large amounts of cholesterol to function properly.
+The Cholesterol Levels in the brain are high on purpose—because it needs large amounts of cholesterol to function properly.
 Just the mere mention of the word cholesterol elicits feelings of fear and angst in most everyone today, yet it is fundamental to our existence.
 Cholesterol forms a part of the membrane of every cell in our body and these highly intelligent structures participate in cellular signaling and the transport of substances into and out of cells.

 Our fears emanate from national dietary guidelines, put in place by the McGovern Commission in 1977, that claim that Saturated Fat and Cholesterol, are responsible for Cardiovascular Disease.
 But when we look into it, these USDA Guidelines were based on non-existent, bad, and even forged data (look up Ancel Keyes and the Seven Countries Study).
 The years following 1977 have seen a meteoric rise in not only CVD but also many other chronic diseases such as Type 2 Diabetes, Morbid Obesity, Alzheimer’s and Cancer.